The initial segment condition for $\kappa^+$-supercompactness: Introduction

 \section{Introduction}

 The theory of fine structural models containing cardinals $\kappa$ which are $\kappa^{+}$-supercompact, and in fact, $\kappa^{+n}$-supercompact, where $n<\om$, was introduced by Woodin in the 2010s, in particular with the circulation of his monograph on the topic.
-(It seems that this has not yet officially appeared.)
-Around the same time, Neeman and Steel released some notes \cite{nsp1}, \cite{nsp1fs} on the key ideas involved which go beyond the earlier theory, which had reached the level of superstrong cardinals.
+Around the same time, Neeman and Steel released some notes \cite{nsp1}, \cite{nsp1fs} on the key ideas involved which go beyond the earlier theory (the earlier theory had reached the level of superstrong cardinals).
 The most obvious difference between the two levels is that at the lower level, all extenders $E$ used to build premice are short, consisting of component measures $E_a$ concentrating on the critical point $\crit(E)$ of $E$, whereas at the higher level, there are also long extenders, with measures concentrating on ordinals $>\crit(E)$, in particular on $\crit(E)^{+M}$, where $M$ is the structure over which $E$ is an extender, in the case of $\kappa^+$-supercompactness.
 Thus, we refer to the earlier theory as that of short extenders, and the latter as that of long extenders.